AAS Wall Calendar

 Deadline: 1 September

-One of the many benefits of membership in the AAS is the annual AAS Wall Calendar.
+One of the many benefits of AAS membership is the annual AAS Wall Calendar.
 It is provided free to all members and makes an attractive addition to any office.
 The calendar highlights important astronomical events month by month, including AAS and Division meetings, proposal and grant deadlines, solar and lunar eclipses, equinoxes and solstices, meteor showers, Moon phases, and more.
-Produced in standard format, the calendar measures 12 x 9 inches closed, 12 x 18 inches open.
+Produced in standard format, the calendar measures 12 x 9 inches when closed and 12 x 18 inches when open.

 Sponsorship

-Each month of the AAS Wall Calendar affords an opportunity for sponsorship by an observatory or other astronomy-related organization, department, mission, or project.
-Sponsors are featured with a full-page photo or illustration of their choosing, one or more logos, and a short block of text including a caption and credit.
-Sponsorship of the AAS Wall Calendar is a great way to show your support for the astronomical community and to ensure that your project, mission, or institution is recognized by astronomers all across North America.
+Each month of the AAS Wall Calendar offers an opportunity for sponsorship by an observatory, astronomy-related organization, department, mission, or project.
+Sponsors are featured with a full-page photo or illustration of their choice, one or more logos, and a short block of text that includes a caption and credit.
+Sponsorship of the AAS Wall Calendar is a great way to demonstrate your support for the astronomical community and ensure that your project, mission, or institution is recognized by astronomers across North America.

 Space is provided on a first-come, first-served basis.
 Anyone interested in sponsoring a month in next year's AAS Wall Calendar should contact Crystal Tinch for more information and pricing.
 Deadline: 1 September of the current year.